The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 When they finally did, they got the squad of Chris Paul, Blake Griffin and DeAndre Jordan.

-Chris was one of the best point guards in the league and was in his prime.
-Blake Griffin was an offensive force and was steadily expanding his range.
-DeAndre Jordan was a defensive force who blocked shots and rebounded with impunity.
+Paul was one of the best point guards in the league and was in his prime.
+Griffin was an offensive force and was steadily expanding his range.
+Jordan was a defensive force who blocked shots and rebounded with impunity.

 Unfortunately, the Clippers never even made the Conference Finals.
 Bad luck and injuries always seemed to derail the trio.